Smith D. Atkins

-Colonel Smith Dykins Atkins (June 9, 1836 - March 27, 1913) was an American newspaper editor, lawyer, and army officer who served in the American Civil War.
+Smith Dykins Atkins (June 9, 1836 – March 27, 1913) was an American newspaper editor, lawyer, and army officer who served in the American Civil War as a colonel.
 Serving in the Union army, he commanded brigades of infantry and cavalry and was awarded the brevet grades of brigadier general and major general of Volunteers.
 After hostilities ended in 1865, Atkins returned to his editorial work and became an author.

 Early life and career

 Atkins was born in Horseheads, New York, in 1836.
 He moved to Illinois in 1845 and later entered the Rock River Seminary in Mount Morris.
 He also became editor of the town's Gazette and began practicing law.
 He was a supporter of and canvasser for Abraham Lincoln for President of the United States.
 He was elected Prosecuting Attorney in 1860.
 He was the first man to enlist as a volunteer private soldier in Stephenson County, Illinois upon the outbreak of the American Civil War.